The proportion of problem gamblers in the Swedish population is around 1 percent on a yearly basis, or in figures approximately 100,000 persons.

-This proportion has remained at the same level for the population as a whole over the last decade, but approximately three-fourths are replaced over a year.
-A large turnover among problem gamblers indicates that the proportion of persons experiencing negative consequences from their gambling problems is larger than the approximately 2 percent who report that they have had gambling problems at a single point in time.
+Approximately three-fourths are replaced over a year.
+A large turnover among problem gamblers indicates that the proportion of persons experiencing negative consequences from their gambling problems is larger than the approximately 1 percent who report that they have had gambling problems at a single point in time.

 The problems exist in all population groups and are more common among men than among women.
 The gambling problems are the largest among young men between the ages 18–24 years.
 Recent research shows that gambling problems are increasing among middle aged women.